UummProject/uumm-prototype/support/Broken meritocracy.md

 _The idea of the citizens voting on what they are experts on (which is about themselves) is borrowed from [Ralph Merkle](https://en.wikipedia.org/wiki/Ralph_Merkle)'s draft [DAOs, Democracy and Governance](http://merkle.com/papers/DAOdemocracyDraft.pdf)_

-_Note: I'm from Catalonia, where we are forbidden to express our opinion about how do we want our sovereignty, and the reason is that [the Spanish constitution says so](http://www.reuters.com/article/us-spain-politics-catalonia/spain-blocks-catalan-independence-vote-threatens-charges-idUSKCN1BI1GQ?il=0)_
+_Note: I’m from Catalonia, where [according to the Spanish constitution](https://en.wikipedia.org/wiki/Catalan_independence_referendum,_2017), we are forbidden to express our opinion about our sovereignty._

 ### Another example
 I used nation-states as an example because I believe is the most intuitive thing to think when talking about governance.
 The example is naive in few aspects, but mainly because it underestimates the complexity of a state.